eProsima/Discovery-Server-docs/docs/cpp_examples/udp_settings.rst

 the ``DiscoverySettings discovery_config`` specifying we want to create a ``DiscoveryProtocol_t::SERVER`` and adding a new listening locator to any ``BuiltinAttributes`` metatraffic lists (this locator or locators must be known by the Clients).
-In this case, the UDP port 64863 is hardcoded as is the Server prefix.
+In this case, the UDP port 64863 is set as is the Server prefix.

 .. code-block:: c++